+At the University of California, Berkeley, we are conducting four SETI searches that are roughly orthogonal to each other in search space.
 The SERENDIP IV sky survey covers a relatively broad range of radio frequencies, but not as thoroughly as SETI@home.
 The SETI@home sky survey is more sensitive and examines a much wider variety of signal types than SERENDIP, but only covers a narrow band centered on the 21 cm Hydrogen line (a "magic frequency").
-The upcoming ASTROPULSE program is the first search for $\mu$ s time scale radio pulses.
 The SEVENDIP optical pulse search is sensitive to low duty cycle ultra-short pulses (eg: pulsed lasers).
 The optical continuous search is sensitive to narrow band long duty cycle signals (eg: continuous visible lasers).

-We describe each of these programs below.
+All four Berkeley SETI programs are ongoing - we describe each of these programs below.